eclipse-sumo/sumo/docs/web/docs/Simulation/Output.md

   calculation of the actual tailback in front of a junction

 ## values for junctions
+There is no dedicated output format for traffic at junctions.
+Instead junction related traffic can be measured by placing detectors that measure traffic at the intersection.

 - [Tools/Output\#generateTLSE1Detectors.py](../Tools/Output.md#generatetlse1detectorspy)
-  script for generating induction loop detectors around all TLS-controlled intersections
+  script for generating induction loop detectors around all TLS-controlled intersections (point-based detected on individual lanes)
 - [Tools/Output\#generateTLSE2Detectors.py](../Tools/Output.md#generatetlse2detectorspy)
-  script for generating lane-area detectors around all TLS-controlled intersections
+  script for generating lane-area detectors around all TLS-controlled intersections (area-based detection on individual lanes)
 - [Tools/Output\#generateTLSE3Detectors.py](../Tools/Output.md#generatetlse3detectorspy)
   script for generating multi-entry-exit detectors around all TLS-controlled intersections or for an arbitrary list of intersections.
-The detectors can be configured to either aggregate or separate the approaching edges and to include or exclude the junction interior.
+The detectors can be configured to either aggregate or separate the approaching edges and to include or exclude the junction interior. (area-based detection on edges)

 ## vehicle-based information